irJERAD/saysjerad/content/belly-button/subconscious-intimidation.md

 +++
-title = "The subconscious concequence of intimidation" description = "does our criminal and legal system insentivize mis behavior in individuals sensitive to this cognitive cue" date = "2020-08-23" author = "Jerad Acosta" tags = ["mind","subconscious","politics","punishment","government"]
+title = "The subconscious consequence of intimidation" description = "does our criminal and legal system incentivize mis-behavior in individuals sensitive to this cognitive cue" date = "2020-08-23" author = "Jerad Acosta" tags = ["mind","subconscious","politics","punishment","government"]